‘literally impossible to stop laughing’

 Show Lengths and Times

-Young Frankenstein opens at the Garrick Theatre London on October 10th 2017, with previews beginning September 28th 2017.
-The show is set to run for a limited season.
+Young Frankenstein opened at the Garrick Theatre London on October 10th 2017, with previews beginning September 28th 2017.
+The show closes in August 2018.

 Suitable for Children?